This topic applies to CaseWare AnalyticsAI.

 There are a total of 135 scored transactions.
-The top 5% will be scored high.
-Five percent of 135 is about seven transactions, and our exclusive threshold logic will ensure that transactions with the same score will all be included at the same risk level - meaning in this case all transactions with a score of five will be labeled as high.
+The top 5% will be deemed as high risk.
+Five percent of 135 is about seven transactions, and our exclusive threshold logic will ensure that transactions with the same score will all be included at the same risk level - meaning in this case all transactions with a score of five will be labeled as high risk.

-The next cutoff, for medium risk looks at the next 10% of transactions, which is about 14 (135 * 10%).
-As this would split the transactions with three points, all the transactions with four points will end up being labeled as medium risk and the transactions with three or fewer points will be low risk.
+The next cutoff is for medium risk.
+This looks at the next 10% of transactions, which is about 14 (135 * 10%).
+As this would split the transactions with a risk score of three, all the transactions with a risk score of four will end up being labeled as medium risk and the transactions with three or fewer points will be deemed as low risk.